MSNiranjan29/Telebot/README.md

-# GeminiBot - Personalized Telegram Bot
+# TeleBot - Personalized Telegram Bot using Gemini

-GeminiBot is a Telegram bot tailored to chat with Google's Gemini AI chatbot.
+Telebot is a Telegram bot tailored to chat with Google's Gemini AI chatbot.
 Leveraging the official Gemini Bot on the Telegram platform, it engages users in dynamic conversations.

 ## Getting Started